 Associate Therapists: $125/45-minute session.
 Sliding scale available for those with financial need.
 Please let us know if you are interested in this option and our Client Care Coordinator can walk you through the process.

 We are a private pay practice and are not considered in network with any insurance providers.
 This means that we are “Out of Network (OON)” and you will pay at the time of service.
 We can offer you a monthly statement that you may provide to your insurance company for possible out of network reimbursement, which requires a mental health diagnosis that your therapist will discuss with you.
-You will need to contact your insurer to discuss your policy to ensure benefits and coverage.
+You need to contact your insurer to ensure benefits and coverage.
+FSA/HSA cards accepted.

 It’s quick and easy to get started with a therapist!
 Once you submit a request online or by phone at 512-651-5598, our Client Care Coordinator will help match you with a good fit who has availability to meet with you within the week whenever possible.
 If you know who you want to work with, she will have the therapist contact you directly within 24 hours to schedule.
 You don’t have to wait to get the support you need.